There are many reasons you might be motivated to contribute to Mattermost:

 If you’re looking to tackle an interesting problem, we’ve got you covered!
 Feel free to check out the help wanted tickets on GitHub.
 To take one on, just comment on the issue, and follow the process outlined in You’ve found a bug of this guide.
-You can find a list of the Mattermost repos on the Contributor expectations page of this guide.
+You can find a list of the Mattermost repositories on the Contributor expectations page of this guide.

 We’re honored that you’d like to help people use Mattermost in their native language, so we treat all translators as full-fledged contributors alongside engineers and authors.